 Reduce the Depth of Cut!

-While reduction in chip-load leads to more rubbing, it does not reduce the cutting pressure in the same way reduction of DOC does.
+While a reduction in chip-load leads to more rubbing, it does not reduce the cutting pressure in the same way the DOC reduction does.